AyoubMaimmadi/Crepeto/client/README.md

 );
 ```

-### You can view this website using the link https://crepeto.netlify.app/
+### You can view this website using the link -> https://crepeto.vercel.app/

-### You can see this website's API using the link https://crepeto-api.herokuapp.com/